penev92/OpenRAModSDK/mods/tda/ReadMe.txt

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+The above license refers to this file types: .shp .aud .tem .png .bmp .wav .ico .yaml .lua .tem .jun .sno .des .ttf .exe .pall
+And not for the OpenRa engine code, the OpenRa engine code uses its own Licence.

 ===============================================================
 Tiberium Dawn Apolyton (v1.5.9) Credits:
 ===============================================================